Yara-Leone/SUPSI_project/README.md

 Before running the scripts, the archive must be extracted so that the original directory structure is preserved.

 ## Structure
+The following section outlines the structure of the project and summarizes the purpose of each script within the processing workflows.

 ### (CIPAIS project)
 - `1_1_landsat_GEEforCIPAIS.py/`
 Landsat thermal products are retrieved via STAC and processed to derive land surface temperature using the Barsi atmospheric correction